| | |

 What's a "VLFN"?

-An abbreviation I made up to refer to the "Very Long Fantasy Novel," in reaction to the current and often misguided thinking in the fantasy genre that extreme length (600 to 1000 pages) equals greatness.
+An abbreviation I made up to refer to the "Very Long Fantasy Novel," in reaction to the current and often misguided thinking in the fantasy genre that extreme length — 600 to 1000 pages or more — equals greatness.
 Of course, some VLFN's are quite worthwhile (such as George R.R.
-Martin's A Clash of Kings), but many aren't (Thomas Harlan's The Shadow of Ararat), and a boring book that's also really really long can be the literary equivalent of Chinese water torture.
+Martin's A Clash of Kings), but many aren't, and a boring book that's also really really long can be the literary equivalent of waterboarding.
+Since I've had to explain the term so much, I use it less now than when I launched the site.

 What does the year after each book title signify?